SEER Stat Fact Sheets: Esophageal Cancer

 U.S. 2008-2012, All Races, Both Sexes

 - All Races

 U.S. 2008-2012, Age-Adjusted

 Keeping track of the number of new cases, deaths, and survival over time (trends) can help scientists understand whether progress is being made and where additional research is needed to address challenges, such as improving screening or finding better treatments.

-Using statistical models for analysis, rates for new esophageal cancer cases have been falling on average 1.0% each year over the last 10 years.
-Death rates have been falling on average 0.7% each year over 2002-2011.
+Using statistical models for analysis, rates for new esophageal cancer cases have been falling on average 1.2% each year over the last 10 years.
+Death rates have not changed significantly over 2002-2012.
 5-year survival trends are shown below the figure.

 More About This CancerShow More

 Esophageal cancer starts at the inside lining of the esophagus and spreads outward through the other layers as it grows.
 The two most common forms of esophageal cancer are:

 - Squamous cell carcinoma that forms in squamous cells, the thin, flat cells lining the esophagus.
 This cancer is most often found in the upper and middle part of the esophagus, but can occur anywhere along the esophagus.
 This is also called epidermoid carcinoma.

 - Adenocarcinoma that begins in glandular (secretory) cells.
 Glandular cells in the lining of the esophagus produce and release fluids such as mucus.
 Adenocarcinomas usually form in the lower part of the esophagus, near the stomach.